jkhadan/Panda-Factions/README.md

 # Panda-Factions
-Despite the name, this is a general purpose fun plugin to incorporate into any server
+<head>Despite the name, this is a general purpose fun plugin to incorporate into any server</head>